pdtournament/pdtournament/README.md

 Anyone can submit a Haskell bot to the tournament and compete against other user-submitted bots.
-Unlike the standard iterated PD, bots are not only allowed to remember the outcomes of previous rounds but also have ability to run the bot they are playing against, so that each bot can perfectly simulate its opponent before making a move.
+Unlike the standard iterated PD, bots are not only allowed to remember the outcomes of previous rounds but also have the ability to run the bot they are playing against, so that each bot can perfectly simulate its opponent before making a move.
 This completely changes the nature of the game and enables [all sorts of new and interesting